 IT Threat Glossary

-Since new types of malware, ransomware, and viruses are created and upgraded every day, business owners must be on the lookout.
-The dedicated IT specialists at Blue Jean Networks want to help business owners understand and recognize the hidden dangers in the world of cybersecurity.
+Since new types of malware, ransomware, and viruses are created and upgraded daily, business owners must be on the lookout.
+The dedicated IT specialists at Blue Jean Networks want to help business owners understand and recognize the hidden dangers of cybersecurity.
 Here is an extensive glossary on the most common threats that your business could face.

 Advanced Persistent Threat (APT)

 An APT is designed to remain undetected for a certain amount of time so that it can steal information from a specified individual or organization.
-This type of malware is crafty, stealthy, and can steal data without causing a disruption to day-to-day operations.
+This type of malware is crafty, stealthy, and can steal data without disrupting day-to-day operations.

 Warning Signs of APT